ddugovic/MagiC-engine-chess/README.md

 # Liscence

 Do whatever you want with MagiC-engine.
-For example, I use it as a tool for learning C.
+For example, I used it as a tool for learning C.